chris-wood/ietf100/notes.md

     - Client Hello tunneling in 0-RTT data
     - DNS record that specifies the SNI to use
         - DNS is not great since cached entries prevent the server from changing its private key at will
+- Outcome: no consensus on approach, yet the problem persists

 Middlebox issues
 - Needed to prevent insecure fallback by malicious entities
+    - High failure rates make it difficult for clients to distinguish between network issues and active attacks
+- 1.3 failure rates MUST be within some small epsilon of 1.2 failure rates

 Rollout plan
 - Major implementations and servers should have -22 changes integrated in at most two weeks time and will report back

+ATLS
+-

 # taps
 draft-trammell-taps-post-sockets-03: